xli3/learngit/readme.txt

-ZZZZ.this is a test file.I can fly.blala.
+test .ZZZZ.this is a test file.I can fly.blala.